Permanent Gauges are a remarkable source of information of both long term production data and the capture of occasional

 - Export & Synchronize Data

-High frequency data (PDG)
+High frequency data (Permanent Gauges)

 Time-lapse data with measures recorded every 1 – 30 second intervals can be considered as high frequency data (pressure, temperature, flowmeter rates) and usually are stored in the company’s data historian.
-Using a preconfigured data link an user can browse the list of available tags (gauges, data sets) in the historian and select the required ones to be mirrored into KAPPA Server.
+Using a preconfigured data link an user can browse the list of available tags (gauges, data sets) in the historian and select the required ones to be mirrored into KAPPA-Server.

-Mirroring involves copying the data tag from the historian into a gauge item in KAPPA Server.
+Mirroring involves copying the data tag from the historian into a gauge item in KAPPA-Server.
 Once this is done the gauge item is kept updated by an internal process that checks for additional data and mirrors them.

-Low Frequency Data (PDG)
+Low Frequency Data (Permanent Gauges)

 Time-lapse data with measures recorded with intervals greater than 15 minutes can be considered as low frequency data.
 Reallocated production data are a good example of such data.
-These data can be mirrored (copied) from production databases into a direct data type item in KAPPA Server and kept automatically updated.
+These data can be mirrored (copied) from production databases into a direct data type item in KAPPA-Server and kept automatically updated.

 Unlike high frequency data that require filtering before it can be used, direct data are immediately available for analysis and calculations.